-The Company sold foreign exchange option contracts with a total notional value of nil, USD170 million and USD90 million without entering into any new contracts during the years ended December 31, 2019, 2020 and 2021, respectively.
+The Company entered into USD foreign exchange option contracts with a total notional value of nil, USD120 million and USD65 million, and sold USD foreign exchange option contracts with a total notional value of USD170 million, USD90 million and USD50 million during the years ended December 31, 2020, 2021 and 2022, respectively.
+In the year of 2022, the Company entered into EUR foreign exchange option contracts with a total notional value of EUR50 million and sold EUR foreign exchange option contracts with a total notional value of EUR50 million and sold EUR foreign exchange option contracts with a total notional value of EUR50 million.
 These foreign exchange options mature within 12 months.
 The Company adopted the Black-Scholes Option Pricing ("B-S") Model to value the foreign exchange options.
 The significant inputs used in the aforementioned model are unobservable inputs which there are little or no market data and therefore the fair value measurements are classified as level 3.

 The foreign exchange option is asset derivatives which need to be fair valued on day one and marked to market subsequently at each reporting period end.
 The fair value gain or loss arising from the re-measurement is recognized in the consolidated statements of operations and comprehensive income.
-The fair value change was a loss of RMB0.3 million, RMB3.6 million and a gain of RMB18.8 million for the year ended December 31, 2019, 2020 and 2021.
+The fair value change was a loss of RMB4 million, a gain of RMB19 million and a loss of RMB 4 million for the year ended December 31, 2020, 2021 and 2022, respectively.